-Matthias Doepke is a Professor of Economics at Northwestern University.
-He is also a Research Fellow of CEPR, a Research Associate of NBER, Editor of the Review of Economic Dynamics, and Associate Editor of the American Economic Review, the Journal of Economic Growth, and the Journal of Demographic Economics.
+Matthias Doepke is the Nicholas Kaldor Professor of Economics at the London School of Economics.
+He is also a Research Fellow of CEPR, a Research Associate of NBER, and Co-Editor of the Journal of the European Economic Association.
 He received a Ph.D. in Economics from the University of Chicago in 2000 and was named an Alfred P. Sloan Research Fellow in 2005.

 His research is focused on understanding the determinants of long-run economic growth and on the role of family decision making in macroeconomics.
 He has worked on the interaction of economic growth and demographic change, the role of political and social reforms during the transition to growth, cultural factors in economic development, the macroeconomics of gender, and on the economics of parenting.
 He is also interested in monetary economics, and in particular the redistributional effects of inflation.